Sebastijan-Dominis/bannerlord_classification_model/README.md

 > The notebook contains the code to load the images from `Dataset/`, define a model, train, and evaluate.

 ## License & data notes
-- This repository is licensed under the MIT License — see the `LICENSE` file for the full text.

 - The dataset was collected by the repository author for educational purposes.
 Redistribution and reuse are subject to the terms of the MIT License.

-**Contact / Author**
-- If you use or extend this project, please acknowledge the author (see repository metadata) where appropriate.
+- See the `LICENSE` file for the full text.

+## Author & Contact

+- Author: Sebastijan Dominis
+- Contact: sebastijan.dominis99@gmail.com